LinkNYC: Links

 The Wi-Fi technology comes from Ruckus Wireless and is enabled by Qualcomm's Vive 802.11ac Wave 2 4x4 chipsets.
 The Links' operating system runs on the Qualcomm Snapdragon 600 processor and the Adreno 320 graphics processing unit.
 The Links' hardware and software can handle future upgrades.
 The software will be updated until at least 2022, but Qualcomm has promised to maintain the Links for the rest of their service lives.

-All of the Links are cleaned twice weekly, with LinkNYC staff removing vandalism and dirt from the Links.
+Links are cleaned twice weekly, with LinkNYC staff removing vandalism and dirt from the Links.
 Each Link has cameras and over 30 vibration sensors to sense if the kiosk has been hit by an object.
 A separate set of sensors also detects if the USB ports are tampered with.
 If either the vibration sensors or the USB port sensors detect tampering, an alert is displayed at LinkNYC headquarters that the specific part of the Link has been affected.
 All of the Links have a backup battery power supply that can last for up to 24 hours if a long-term power outage were to occur.
 This was added to prevent interruption of phone service, as happened in the aftermath of Hurricane Sandy in 2012, which caused power outages citywide, especially to the city's payphones (which were connected to the municipal power supply of New York City).
 Antenna Design helped with the overall design of the kiosks, which are produced by Comark subsidiary Civiq.